sagemath/sagewiki_to_gh-2022-10-10/days53/projects.md

  * Let the `TestSuite` test that the construction of a parent returns the parent (Simon, Andrey)

    In a previous version of toric lattice code written by Andrey, the toric lattices inherited the `.construction()` method from general lattices.
 Consequence: One could add two elements of different toric lattices so that the result lives in `ZZ^2`, which is not what Andrey wanted.
 Underlying problem: When Sage's coercion model applies the `pushout()` construction to the two toric lattices, it would create `ZZ^2`, because this is what the construction functors do.
 Suggestion: There should be a test that if `P.construction()` does not return `None` but a pair `F,O`, then `F(O)==P` must hold.

+ * Implement method to go from q-adics to residue fields and conversly.
+(JP, David?)

+   See [[http://trac.sagemath.org/ticket/13612 | Trac #13612]] for going up and [[http://trac.sagemath.org/ticket/13613 | Trac #13613]] for going down.

+ * Try out p-adic implemention using templates, potentially fix it, extend it!
+(JP)

+   Sub-tasks:
+   * [[http://trac.sagemath.org/ticket/12555 | Trac #12555]] for the templatig framework,

+   * [[http://trac.sagemath.org/ticket/14304 | Trac #14304]] for a new implementation using FLINT's fmpz_mod_poly module,

+   * compare the existing implementation of extensions using NTL's ZZ_pX class together with MulMod function using pre conditioning with a new implementation using the ZZ_pE class,

+   * implement something on top of FLINT padic, padic_poly and qadic modules (not in FLINT 2.3, but will be in FLINT 2.4),

+   * implement something using PARI's t_PADIC type and Hensel lifting machinery.